deepbeepmeep/Cosmos1GP/README.md

 ### Many thanks to:
 - NVidia for this great models family
-- The ComfyUI team for providing the bits of code to run Cosmos1 without the Transformer Engine
+- The ComfyUI team for providing a replacement code for the 'apply_rotary_embeddings' that can run without the Transformer Engine
 - Hugginface for their tools (optimim-quanto, accelerate, safetensors, transformers, ...) that were helpful to build the mmgp module